reactiflux/reactiflux.com/src/md-pages/promotion.md

 </blockquote>
 </details>

 Jobs are full-time salaried positions, or part- or full-time contract roles.
-We don't allow small gigs "pay for help" schemes, equity-only compensation, [spec work](https://www.nospec.com/), or other types of uncompensated labor.
+We don't allow small gigs, "pay for help" schemes, equity-only compensation, [spec work](https://www.nospec.com/), or other types of uncompensated labor.
 We do not have a channel for finding project collaborators.

+### Small gigs

+We have a hard ban on work that too small to be considered contract work.
+A general rule of thumb here is whether the work would take less than a week to complete, could be completed in a single call, or could be compared to a single tutoring session.
+We do permit, but don't encourage, our members to arrange [paid tutoring relationships, within our guidelines](#paid-help-and-tutoring).

 ## [#events](https://discord.gg/RYVBdtY)